-In the United Kingdom mediation has risen to prominence more recently, as a result of our more adversarial and litigious legal framework.
-It is a form of Alternative Dispute Resolution (ADR), which generally seeks to find a mechanism for the resolution of disputes without court adjudication.
+In the United Kingdom, mediation has risen to prominence more recently as a result of our more adversarial and litigious legal framework.
+It is a form of Alternative Dispute Resolution (ADR) which generally seeks to find a mechanism for the resolution of disputes without court adjudication.

 A reliable definition of mediation can be found within the ADR Handbook as involving ‘the use of a neutral third party who seeks to facilitate what is essentially a negotiation process to resolve a dispute’.

-Mediation is generally considered as being quicker and more cost efficient than litigation.
-The slow and overloaded court system means that those wanting to bring a claim to court may wait months, or even years, to resolve their dispute.
+Mediation is generally considered to be quicker and more cost efficient than litigation.
+The slow and overloaded UK court system means that those wanting to bring a claim to court may wait months, or even years, to resolve their dispute.
 If both parties are open to trying mediation as a form of ADR, parties can potentially resolve the problem in a matter of weeks.
 Add to this the avoidance of expensive court fees, as well as solicitor and barrister fees, and mediation becomes an attractive alternative.